Gwenda Rosemary NICKLE

-Personal Details: Gwenda was the daughter of William and Florence Nickle of Cambridge.
+Personal Details: Gwen was the daughter of William and Florence Nickle of Cambridge.
 She married Harry Reid, and they had three children, Bill, Tessa and Sally.

-Service Details: Initially on joining the WAAF, or in fact what became the WAAF officially later because she was one of the earliest girls in the RNZAF, Gwenda spent five months at RNZAF Station Hobsonville.
+Gwen took up her duties on the 1st of January at RNZAF Station Hobsonville, where she spent five months.
 She then transferred to RNZAF Station Hamilton, living and working right in the town centre.

 She was billeted in the Grand Hotel in Hood Street, which these days is a pub known as House.
 Gwenda remembers that the girls slept four to a room, and living conditions were a little cramped, but it was great fun.
 She says that though she became good friends with her three other roommates in her room, she never did have the opportunity to get so close to the other girls in the barracks.